Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Seasonal Changes

-- Reduce watering in winter when growth slows down.
-The plant will need less water during its dormant period.
+- Reduce how often you’re watering in the winter when growth slows down.
+Your plant will need less water during its dormant period.

-- Increase humidity during dry months.
-Use a humidifier or mist the leaves more frequently in winter.
+- Increase humidity during the dry months.
+Use a humidifier or mist the leaves more often in the winter.

 Final Thoughts

-Reviving a dying corn plant requires patience and attention to detail.
-But by following these steps and you can bring your corn plant back to life.
+Brining your corn plant back from the brink needs patience and playing close attention to detail.
+But if you follow these steps there’s no reason you can’t bring your corn plant back to life.

-Remember that each plant is unique through so observe closely and respond accordingly.
+Remember though that each plant is unique.
+So you’ll need to watch it closely and act when you notice something that needs dealing with.
 Without too much effort you should have your corn plant back and thriving again in no time.